 What is brand loyalty?
-Brand loyalty is the act of repeatedly purchasing goods and services from the same provider.
+It’s the act of repeatedly purchasing goods and services from the same provider.
 Companies can cultivate brand loyalty by giving customers a reason to return time after time.

 Do you regularly visit the same coffee shop?
 Or order from the same pizza parlor multiple times each month?
 You might get your groceries from the same grocery store each week, gas from the same gas station, and clothing from your favorite retailer.
 With each purchase from your regular spots, you’re practicing brand loyalty.